SModelS/smodels.github.io/docs/ListOfAnalysesWithSuperseded.md

  | [ATLAS-SUSY-2014-03](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2014-03/) | &ge; 2(c-)jets + Etmiss | 20.3 | [TScharm](SmsDictionary) | |

-(1) ''Home-grown'' result, i.e. produced by SModelS collaboration, using recasting tools like !MadAnalysis5 or CheckMATE.
+<a name=A1>(1)</a> ''Home-grown'' result, i.e. produced by SModelS collaboration, using recasting tools like !MadAnalysis5 or CheckMATE.

-(2) Please note that by default we discard zeroes-only results from !FastLim.
+<a name=A2>(2)</a> Please note that by default we discard zeroes-only results from !FastLim.
 To remain firmly conservative, we consider efficiencies with relative statistical uncertainties > 25% to be zero.

-(3) Aggregated result; the results are the public ones, but aggregation is done by the SModelS collaboration.
+<a name=A3>(3)</a> Aggregated result; the results are the public ones, but aggregation is done by the SModelS collaboration.